hashicorp/terraform-provider-azurerm/website/docs/authenticating_via_azure_cli.html.markdown

 ]
 ```

+In the snippet above, `id` refers to the Subscription ID and `isDefault` refers to whether this Subscription is configured as the default.

 ~> **Note:** When authenticating via the Azure CLI, Terraform will automatically connect to the Default Subscription.
-As such if you have multiple subscriptions on the account, you may need to set the Default Subscription, via:
+Therefore, if you have multiple subscriptions on the account, you may need to set the Default Subscription, via:

 ```shell
 $ az account set --subscription="SUBSCRIPTION_ID"
 ```

-Also, if you have been authenticating with a service principal and you switch to Azure CLI, you must null out the ARM_* environment variables.
-Failure to do so causes errors to be thrown.
+If you're previously authenticated using a Service Principal (configured via Environment Variables) - you must remove the `ARM_*` prefixed Environment Variables in order to be able to authenticate using the Azure CLI.